FrozenButton/Scanning-Tool/README.md

 - 📊 **Telling you what type of deposit** it is and how valuable the materials are
 - 📍 **Showing an overlay** on your screen with the deposit information

+## 💻 System Requirements

+**⚠️ This tool is designed for mid to high-end gaming PCs and is NOT intended for low-spec machines.**

+Since this tool runs alongside Star Citizen, you'll need:

+### Recommended Requirements
+- **VRAM**: 8GB+ dedicated graphics memory (tool uses ~1.73GB for AI model)
+- **RAM**: 32GB+ system memory (Star Citizen + this tool)
+- **CPU**: Modern multi-core processor
+- **OS**: Windows 10/11 or Linux (64-bit)

+### Why these requirements?
+- The AI model (**qwen2.5vl:3b**) requires **~1.73GB of VRAM** to run efficiently
+- Star Citizen is already demanding on system resources
+- Running both simultaneously requires adequate hardware

+> 💡 **Performance Tip**: If you experience lag or performance issues, close the scanner when not actively mining, or consider upgrading your graphics card or RAM.

+> ⚠️ **VRAM Note**: If your graphics card doesn't have enough VRAM, Ollama will automatically fall back to using your CPU for AI processing.
+This will work but will be significantly slower and may impact game performance more than GPU processing.

+---

 ## 🎮 How to use it (Super Easy!)

 ### For Windows Users (Most People)